Jeff Bezos just passed Bill Gates for world's richest person

 Amazon stock jumped 13.5% on Friday after the company turned in another incredible earnings report -- more than a quarter-billion dollars in profit in three months.

-Bezos owned nearly 80 million shares in Amazon (AMZN, Tech30) as of August, according to the most recent available data from FactSet.
+Bezos owned nearly 80 million shares in Amazon (AMZN) as of August, according to the most recent available data from FactSet.
 He made more than $10 billion from the one-day stock surge and is now worth well over $90 billion.

 At the end of trading on Thursday, Gates occupied the top spot in the Bloomberg Billionaires Index, with a net worth of $88 billion.
 Bezos had $83.5 billion, and his big day on Friday was more than enough to close the gap.

-But Gates also got a boost as Microsoft (MSFT, Tech30) stock rose 7%.
+But Gates also got a boost as Microsoft (MSFT) stock rose 7%.
 Gates owned 103 million shares as of September, according to FactSet.
 Microsoft stock climbed about $6 a share, so Gates added almost $600 million to his personal wealth.

 Bezos briefly dethroned Gates once before, on July 27, when his net worth topped $90 billion because of a temporary surge in Amazon stock.